Transition Network Analysis: A Novel Framework for Modeling, Visualizing, and Identifying the Temporal Patterns of Learners and Learning Processes: Results

 \emph{\textbf{Communities}} are another type of pattern that groups edges according to their stronger transition within their communities (see Figure \ref{fig:dyads} - bottom).
 In our case study, three communities emerged.
-The \textbf{largest community} denoted by the light yellow color includes five nodes and shows the importance of \textbf{socio-emotional interactions} (\emph{understanding}, \emph{emotion}, \emph{cohesion}) for students synthesizing available information to reach joint understanding (\emph{synthesis}) and adapting their strategies to improve problem solving (\emph{adaptation}).
+The \textbf{largest community} denoted by the light yellow color includes five nodes and shows the importance of \textbf{socio-emotional interactions} (\emph{understanding}, \emph{emotion}, \emph{cohesion}) for students synthesizing available information to reach joint understanding (\emph{synthesis}) and adapting their strategies to improve problem-solving (\emph{adaptation}).
 The \textbf{second community} (dark orange) shows a regulation pattern including \emph{co-regulation} and \emph{monitoring} that aids students in sharing information and ideas (\emph{exploring}).
 Finally, \emph{planning} is in a community of its own (the \textbf{third community}, in green), revealing the temporal order where planning was more likely to be at its own time scale.

-\emph{\textbf{Clusters}} are patterns that occur in different sessions (periods of time), or what is known as a \textit{tactic} in learning analytics research \cite{Matcha_Gašević_Ahmad_Uzir_Jovanović_Pardo_Maldonado-Mahauad_Pérez-Sanagustín_2019,Saqr_López-Pernas_Jovanović_Gašević_2023, Lopez-Pernas2021-di}.
-Of course, clustering is not a new technique, but it has been commonly ---and in fact overwhelmingly--- used at the sequence level.
-Here, we extend it with other functionality like community finding and centrality to better characterise these clusters.
+\emph{\textbf{Clusters}} are groups of sessions that follow a similar pattern (periods), or what is known as \textit{tactics} in learning analytics research \cite{Matcha_Gašević_Ahmad_Uzir_Jovanović_Pardo_Maldonado-Mahauad_Pérez-Sanagustín_2019,Saqr_López-Pernas_Jovanović_Gašević_2023, Lopez-Pernas2021-di}.
+Of course, clustering is not a new technique, but it has been commonly ---and, in fact, overwhelmingly--- used at the sequence level.
+Here, we extend it with other functionality like community finding and centrality to better characterize these clusters.
 In our dataset, we identified four clusters that represent different types of sessions during student project work (see Figure \ref{fig:clustercentralities}).

 \begin{itemize} \item The \textbf{exploration cluster} is focused on task enactment, particularly \emph{exploring} and The \textbf{socio-emotional interaction} (\emph{understanding}) with high in-strength centrality. \emph{Co-regulation} is prominent with relatively high betweenness and in-strength centrality, while other regulation processes have low interactions.
 Within this cluster, we identified two communities: one that involves \emph{planning}, \emph{co-regulation}, \emph{exploring} and \emph{monitoring} and the other community including \emph{synthesis}, \textbf{socio-emotional interactions}, and \emph{adaptation}.